uozuAho/ts-fulltext-compare/readme.md

 - npm run bench

 # todo
-- add minisearch
+- force gc in bench
-    - use generic search in bench
+- bench: print mem usage in MB
 - add all used lunr features to other libs
 - test additional features:
     - add document to index